Frankalexej/COMP2113GroupProject/README.md

 ### Troops:
 There are four types of troops with different functions or capabilities.
--Soldier(`兵`) soldiers have an attack point of 2, a life of 2, and a portability of 1, and a cost of 100.
+-Soldier(`兵`) soldiers have an attack point of 2, a life point of 2, and a portability of 1, and a cost of 100.
--Engineer(`工`): engineers have an attack point of 1, a life of 2, and a portability of 1, and a cost of 150.
+-Engineer(`工`): engineers have an attack point of 1, a life point of 2, and a portability of 1, and a cost of 150.
 Its primary function is to build a factory, which means players can spend money to update `工` to `厰`.
--Light Armoured Vehicle(LAV) (`車`): LAVs have an attack point of 4, a life of 3, and a portability of 2, and a cost of 300.
+-Light Armoured Vehicle(LAV) (`車`): LAVs have an attack point of 4, a life point of 3, and a portability of 2, and a cost of 300.
--Tank (`炮`): Tanks have an attack point of 6, a life of 5, and a portability of 1, and a cost of 600.
+-Tank (`炮`): Tanks have an attack point of 6, a life point of 5, and a portability of 1, and a cost of 600.

 -Attack point: the hurt level it can cause to his enermy in each winning round.
 -Life point: How many hurt points it can bear before its death.
 -Portability:
 1: it can move to 3* 3 grids whose center is the troops' location.
 2: it can move to 5* 5 grids whose center is the troops' location.
+-Cost: How much it needs to deduct from accumulated money.

 ### Battle procedure:
 In a certain battle, it could have several rounds to cause one's death, which is an end of a battle.